Extra Facts

 Proof.
 (S1) implies (S2) is part of the remark from the book.

 Rather than (S2) implies (S3), we verify the contrapositive.
-Suppose \(\alpha \in K\) is not separable over $k, so \([k(\alpha):k]_s < [k(\alpha):k]\).
-Applying our degree formulae to the tower \(K/k(\alpha)/k\), this would lead to \[[K:k]_s = [K:k(\alpha)]_s [k(\alpha):k]_s \leq [K:k(\alpha)] [k(\alpha):k]_s < [K:k(\alpha)] [k(\alpha):k].\]
+Suppose (S3) does not hold, so some \(\alpha \in K\) is not separable over \(k\), meaning \([k(\alpha):k]_s < [k(\alpha):k]\).
+Applying our degree formula to the tower \(K/k(\alpha)/k\), this would lead to \[[K:k]_s = [K:k(\alpha)]_s [k(\alpha):k]_s \leq [K:k(\alpha)] [k(\alpha):k]_s < [K:k(\alpha)] [k(\alpha):k] = [K:k].\]

 As in the case of normality, one can incorporate (S2’), the algebraic closure, by observing that any algebaic closure contains a sufficiently large finite normal extension to carry out the necessary arguments.